Loans and credit cards

 What to check before you borrow money or sign a contract

 All lenders, lessors and finance brokers must be licensed by ASIC or be a representative of someone who is licensed.
-Search ASIC Connect's Professional Registers to check your credit provider is licensed before you deal with them.
+Search the ASIC Professional Registers Search to check your credit provider is licensed before you deal with them.

 Some businesses that are exempt from licensing, such as retail stores and car yards.
 While the store may be exempt, the actual credit provider must be licensed.
 If you are unsure who the provider is, check your credit contract or rental agreement.